 Monterrey pears are a large variety from northern Mexico, botanically a cultivar of Pyrus pyrifolia.
 The Asian pear hybrid was selected from the tree of a popular southern Texas variety.
 Monterrey pears are a cross of European pear and a Japanese pear.

 Inventory, lb : 0

-Yellow muskmelons usually weigh between 5 and 8 pounds and have an oval shape with blunted ends.
+Yellow muskmelons usually weigh between 2 to 3 kilograms and have an oval shape with blunted ends.
 Their thick exterior rind matures from green to a rich golden yellow when fully ripe and has a gently rippled texture.
 The peachy-orange flesh surrounds a hollow center containing loose seeds and fibers, similar to that of a cantaloupe.
 The sweet aroma that often permeates outside the melon is floral and fruity, conveying a high sugar content and succulent texture.
 Fully ripe Yellow muskmelons will feel weighty for their size and are best consumed within a few weeks of harvesting.

 Yellow muskmelons are available in the summer and early fall.